 Each year, the WMO observes its anniversary date as World Meteorological Day.
 It is the third day in a sequence of three days that the United Nations agencies use to report on and to call world attention to the state of the planet’s forests, water resources, and weather complex.
 Earth observation satellites constantly evaluate the state of these resources in real time.

 Just like its forest impact, water cycle, and atmosphere, Earth’s weather has no political boundaries.
 Weather-, climate-, and water-related hazards account for nearly 90% of all natural disasters around the globe.
 Climate change disrupts the natural pattern of seasons.
 It increases the frequency and intensity of extreme weather events — heat waves, droughts, tornadoes, heavy rainfall — and all provide a preview of a hotter, drier, wetter future.
-The theme of World Meteorological Day 2018 Weather Ready — Climate Smart is directed at raising our awareness and encouraging preparedness.
+The theme of World Meteorological Day 2019 The Sun, The Earth, and The Weather is directed at raising our awareness of delicate meteorological interactivity.

 Fortunately, there is hopeful news.
 The world’s governments unanimously adopted the Paris Agreement in December 2015.
 This agreement “commits all countries to undertake ambitious efforts to respond to the urgent threat of climate change”.